Ashley Buchanan

-J. Ashley Buchanan (born 1974) is an American business executive who was the former chief executive officer of Kohl's.
-He was CEO from January to May 2025, before he was fired just over 100 days into his tenure due to unethical conduct.
+J. Ashley Buchanan (born 1974) is an American business executive.
+He was CEO of Kohl's from January to May 2025, before he was fired just over 100 days into his tenure due to unethical conduct.
 Prior to that, he was CEO of The Michaels Companies and chief merchandising officer and chief operating officer of Walmart's e-commerce business.

 Early life and education

 Buchanan was born in 1974 in Mount Pleasant, Texas.
 He is the eldest of three children born to Patricia (Patti) and James Buchanan, a businessman.
 He attended college at Baylor University where he studied business and played tennis on the university's NCAA Division I tennis team.
 Buchanan graduated from the Hankamer School of Business in 1996 with a Bachelor of Business Administration in finance and real estate.
 Buchanan received a Master of Business Administration degree from Hankamer School of Business in 1998.

 Relationships

 He has a wife, Lesley, and three children.
 Divorce proceedings were initiated in 2022, though it is not known whether the divorce was finalized.

 He is involved in a romantic relationship with Chandra Holt.